drica-monteiro/cust_seg/README.md

 ## If you are using Google Colab or Databricks Community Edition, you don't need to install Apache Spark / PySpark.
 The requirements are already native to these environments.

 ## The easiest way to run the notebooks is to clone the repository and run this project in Google Colab.
-That way there is no need to install anything and no version conflicts.
+That way there is no need to install anything and there will be no version conflicts.